|

 SCART

-Connection had not become a standard yet.
+Connection had not become a standard on ColecoVision yet.

 The French standard was originally designed in the 70s, under the name